DigitME2/oee_server/README.md

 # DigitME2 OEE Monitor

  ![image](images/screenshot-status.png)
-This system was created to track Overall Equipment Effectiveness (OEE) using Android tablets and IOT devices.
+This system was created to track Overall Equipment Effectiveness (OEE) using Android tablets and IOT devices, and is capable of general data collection for uptime/downtime and production tracking.
-The system is managed through a web browser.
+The system is managed through a web browser, and can be deployed in the cloud and/or configured for remote operation.

 Data can be displayed in graphs or tables, which can be exported to Excel or CSV. ![image](images/screenshot-table.png) ![image](images/screenshot-gantt.png)

 This repository constitutes the central server, which is required to run the system.
-For recording shop floor data, it is intended for an IOT device or Android tablet to capture the state of the machine and send the data back to this server.
+For recording shop floor data, it is intended for an IOT device or Android tablet to capture the state of the machine and send the data back to this server).

 [The app APK can be downloaded from here.](https://github.com/DigitME2/MachineMonitoring/releases)